 Check out JamPlay’s free guitar chord finder and stop wondering “what chord am I playing?”
-Simply click the fretboard to apply the notes you are playing and find out the name of the chord.
-Use this chord finder to finally figure out what you’ve been playing all these years.
-Also be sure to click the guitar pick in the bottom left chord to strum the chord.
+Simply click the fretboard to apply your notes and find out the name of your chord.
+Plus, we’ll show you several related chords that you can try out.
+Use this guitar chord finder to learn the names of the chords you’ve been playing and use the “play” buttons to hear them in action.

 EXPLORE ADDITIONAL TOOLS

 Chord Charts and voicings for over 900,000 chords.
 A huge resource!

 Explore individual JamPlay guitar courses from our incredible artist instructors.
 Or join for access to every lesson!

 Articles, product reviews, and biographies of legendary players.